The continuum random tree is the scaling limit of unlabelled unrooted trees: Combinatorial species of structures

 \subsection{Symmetries and generating power series}

 Letting $\tilde{f}_n$ denote the number of unlabelled $\cF$-objects of size $n$, the {\em ordinary generating series} of $\cF$ is defined by

 A pair $(F, \sigma)$ of an $\cF$-object together with an automorphism is called a {\em symmetry}.
 Its {\em weight monomial} is given by with $n$ denoting the size of $F$ and $\sigma_i$ denoting the number of $i$-cycles of the permutation $\sigma$.
 In particular $\sigma_1$ denotes the number of fixpoints.
 We may form the species $\Sym(\cF)$ of symmetries of $\cF$.
 The {\em cycle index sum} of $\cF$ is given by with the sum index $(F, \sigma)$ ranging over the set $\bigcup_{n \in \ndN_0} \Sym(\cF)[n]$.
 The reason for studying cycle index sums is the following remarkable property. \begin{lemma}[{\cite[Sec.
 3]{MR633783}}] Let $U$ be a finite $n$-element set.
-For any unlabelled $\cF$-object $m$ of size $n$ there are precisely $n!$ symmetries $(F, \sigma)\in \Sym(\cF)[U]$ having the property that $F$ has isomorphism type $m$. \end{lemma} The prove of Lemma~\ref{le:oneton} is an application of basic facts of operations of groups on finite sets.
-From a probabilistic viewpoint, it guarantees that the isomorphism type of the first coordinate of a uniformly at random drawn element from $\Sym(\cF)([n])$ is uniformly distributed among all $n$-element unlabelled $\cF$-objects.
-This is crucial, as symmetries may be decomposed fairly systematically using the theory of species.
+For any unlabelled $\cF$-object $m$ of size $n$ there are precisely $n!$ symmetries $(F, \sigma)\in \Sym(\cF)[U]$ having the property that $F$ has isomorphism type $m$. \end{lemma} From a probabilistic viewpoint, this observation guarantees that the isomorphism type of the first coordinate of a uniformly at random drawn element from $\Sym(\cF)([n])$ is uniformly distributed among all $n$-element unlabelled $\cF$-objects.
+Lemma~\ref{le:oneton} implies that the ordinary generating series and the cycle index sum are related by